jakob-schuster/restrander-vignette/README.md

 }
 ```

+When you customise your configuration, it's a good idea to create a named copy of your old config, rather than modify the default configuration directly.

 #### Disabling artefact detection

-In our first example, the output stats indicate that Restrander is identifying artefacts in our input data.
-We can disable this function through the config.
+In the first example, our output stats indicate that Restrander is searching for TSO-TSO and RTP-RTP artefacts in our input data.
+If we're not interested in this feature, we can disable it in the config.

 Looking closely at the config:
 - `"report-artefacts": true` specifies that, while searching for primers, we would like to quantify TSO and RTP artefacts as we parse the input file.